agilepro/software-craftsmanship/docs/Coding/debugging-style.md

 }
 ```

 This does not printout what is happening on all the normal loops, but it does print out what is happening if the error situation occurs.
-Into the exception, you should include as much information as possible; don’t be stingy.
+Into the exception, you should include as much information as possible; don't be stingy.
 If the error situation occurs, you will need the context, so go ahead and include it.

 ## Comparison